Sheep farming in New Zealand: 20th century

 The development of sheep farming in New Zealand in the first half of the 20th century brought increased competition to sheep farmers in southern Patagonia who were struggling with a drop in traffic as result of the opening of Panama Canal and mounting social unrest.

 The sheep population reached a peak of 70 million in 1982 but soon there was a sharp decline as the dairy industry overshadowed it.
 In 1987, the sheep population was only about 39 million; this fall is also attributed to withdrawal of government subsidy to this sector.
 In spite of a decline in the population of sheep in New Zealand, the hilly areas of the country have seen a proliferation of sheep farming in the decades since the late 1960s.
 This growth is on account of introduction of better species of pasture vegetation, use of pesticides and weed control, regulated and systematic paddock management of farms, and introduction of better and disease resistant breeds of sheep.
 Under a wide mosaic of varying climatic and soil conditions, and the large extent of farms have resulted in development of a wide range of industries.

-Current statistics
+21st century

+In the first quarter of the 21st century, sheep farming has continued its steady decline in New Zealand, impacted by reduced demand for both wool and mutton in Asia, the conversion of land to forestry, and specifically the conversion of land to carbon forestry, by which farmers have been able to earn a reliable stream of revenue from carbon offset programs.

 As of 2007, New Zealand had approximately 39 million sheep, nearly 10 sheep for every person in the country (the 2006 human population was 4,027,947), placed in sixth position among the most populous sheep farming countries of the world.
 In June 2015, sheep numbers were at 29.1 million.
 A year later, numbers had fallen by 1.5 million to 27.6 million.
+In 2023, the ratio of sheep to humans had fallen below five to one for the first time since records began in the late 1850s.
+According to national data, the sheep population had dropped to 25.3 million in June 2022, with New Zealand's population reaching 5.15 million.
+New Zealand was still ahead of Australia, which then had three sheep to one Australian.
+As of June 2024, there were 23.3 million sheep in the country, as forestry continued to take on more acreage and a drought necessitated extra reduction in flock sizes.